draptik/systemjs-frontend-examples/README.md

 # systemjs-frontend-examples
-Examples of SystemJS uage in the frontend
+Examples of SystemJS usage in the frontend